Skip to main content

 Request a Dialogue

-The Center offers Delibertive Dialogue as a free experience to the campus community.
+The Center offers Deliberative Dialogues as a free experience to the campus community.
 Any faculty/staff member or student group can request a Dialogue.

-Center staff have drilled down to the following outcomes for students who participate in a Deliberative Dialogue:
+The Center has identified the following outcomes for students who participate in a Deliberative Dialogue:

-• Express appreciation and empathy of another’s perspective on the issue
+• Express appreciation and empathy of another person’s perspective on the issue

-• Learn something new after hearing and considering another’s viewpoint
+• Learn something new after hearing and considering another person’s viewpoint

 • Analyze the issue from multiple perspectives